spencerrecneps/TDG-Tools/TDGAlgorithmProviderPlugin/Documentation/Meld.md

 ##Parameters
 **Target layer** - The layer to which information should be joined.

+**Field with target IDs** - The field in the target data that uniquely identifies features.

 **Source layer** - The layer with information to be joined to the target features.

+**Field with source IDs** - The field in the source data that uniquely identifies features.

-**Tolerance** - The search distance for finding matching features.
+**Search tolerance** - The search distance for finding matching features.
 (Given in units of the coordinate system.)

 **Output file** - The location to save the output layer (if blank, saves as a temporary layer)

-**Keep nulls** - Whether to keep target features that do not have a match in the source layer.
+**Keep non-matching features** - Whether to keep target features that do not have a match in the source layer.

 ##Description

-Meld is a tool to associate information from one set of lines onto a set of similar, but not exactly overlapping lines.
+Meld associates information from one set of lines onto a set of similar, but not exactly overlapping lines.

 A match is determined using the following logic.
 For each target feature, a